 Let's quantify this tax with a conservative estimate:

-That's $1,200 per month—or $14,400 per year—of your potential earnings spent on low-value, high-stress administrative work.
+That's $1,200 per month - or $14,400 per year - of your potential earnings spent on low-value, high-stress administrative work.
 This is the real cost of a "good enough" solution.
 It's the time, money, and focus drained away from the strategic work that grows your business.
 To eliminate this tax, you need a system built not just for convenience, but for absolute trust.

 That $14,400 "admin tax" is a direct result of a system you cannot fully trust.
 To eliminate it, you must shift your evaluation criteria from convenience to control.
 A CEO doesn't choose critical infrastructure based on a five-minute setup time; they choose it based on its resilience and integrity.
 This is where the 3S Framework comes in.
-It's a simple but powerful mental model for assessing any data synchronization tool and ensuring the solution you choose is an asset, not a liability.
+It's a simple but powerful mental model for assessing any data synchronization tool and making sure the solution you choose is an asset, not a liability.

 Here is a non-negotiable checklist for evaluating a tool's security posture: